hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 - Each sprint has its own taskboard, e.g. [Sprint 36-37](https://github.com/orgs/hoprnet/projects/11).
 - Epic issues are further refined into tasks which have clear definitions of work and done.
 - Ideally each team member has only one task assigned which is `in progress`.
-- Team members which are coming back from vacation should already have tasks assigned to them. _(TODO: whos job?)_
+- members which are coming back from vacation should already have tasks assigned to them. _TODO: whos job?_

-_Who:_ all team members within a meeting
+_Who:_ all members within a meeting

 _When:_ first day of the sprint

+### Fire alarm

+It's possible that throughout the planned sprint, we encounter a bag of issues that need to be resolved ASAP.

+1. As soon issue is detected, an [ambassador](#ambassadors) needs to take up the task of coordinating how the issue is tackled
+2. Member appointed then is responsible for finding the right member within the tech team that has the most knowledge on the current issue, let's say that's Alice
+3. Alice investigates issue and may ask other members for help
+4. Alice patches issue

 ## Development